 By Mel S.

 Yes, be sure to keep refrigerated until just before reheating.
 I place mine in wax paper and place into microwave.
-Start with 1 minute and continue until it is hot enough to melt butter and eat.

 Can I put corn in the husk, from my garden, directly in the freezer?